joshhornby/joshhornby.github.io/_posts/2025-09-01-shaping-team-boundaries.md

 - **[Make boundaries explicit](/boundaries-over-coordination)**.
 Strong API contracts, automation, and clear ownership remove the need for weekly stand-ups just to keep everyone "in sync".

-Instead of a bottleneck, you get a network of empowered teams who can deliver value independently, with support, not blockage from specialists.
+Instead of a bottleneck, you get teams who can deliver value independently, with support instead of blockage from specialists.
 Bottlenecks aren't fixed with better coordination.
 They're fixed by changing the architecture, so you need less of it in the first place.

 ## Example Two: The Enabling Team That Became a Catch-All